 Thanks to the advancement of smartphone cameras, everybody and their grandmas take tons of photos every day.
-And you can bet that most of those snaps are far from perfect.
+And you can bet most of those snaps are far from perfect.
 That’s why we need to edit a photo or two every once in a while.
-Nothing fancy or complicated – just to darken the image a little bit, to crop and resize it to fit your blog, or maybe to change the picture format.
+Nothing fancy or complicated – just to darken the image a little bit, crop and resize it to fit your blog, or maybe to change the picture format.

 You need other apps to get more advanced image-editing tools, but for a quick preview and light editing, Preview should be sufficient.
-Plus, it’s free and no installation needed.
+Plus, it’s free and no installation is needed.

 Apple released Photos in 2015 along with OS X 10.10 Yosemite to replace iPhoto as the default photo management for macOS.
 Other than managing your photo library, Photos is also able to do quick edits and touchups to your image collection.

 The absence of layers, selection marquees, and in-depth RAW editing tells us that Photos is not in the league of Photoshop, and it does not position itself as such, but the editing tools are far more complete than Preview.

 The app integrates well with iCloud Photo Library, offers users the ability to do non-destructive photo edits, and supports RAW images to some extent.
 There are also proper histograms, some sharpening masks, vignetting, layer adjustment, white balance correction, support for a pile of ready-made filters, and the ability to add more customized filters using extensions.
 And don’t forget the quick red-eye removal.

 There’s a reason why many people recommend Fotor as their choice for a simple photo editor on Mac.
 The app is incredibly easy to use.
 Everything is preset from the very beginning, and you don’t need to deal with complicated settings.

 The app will start by giving users three choices: do a standard edit, make a collage from a selection of pictures, batch-edit multiple photos at once.
 You can continue by selecting the image(s) you want to deal with.